mystor/mystor.github.io/content/fission_news_1.md

 JavaScript from multiple domains that run in the same process.
-This vulnerability would enable malicious third-party code to steal sensitive user data belonging to a site hosting that code, a serious flaw that would violate a web security cornerstone known as same origin policy.
+This vulnerability would enable malicious third-party code to steal sensitive user data belonging to a site hosting that code, a serious flaw that would violate a web security cornerstone known as [Same-origin policy].

 Thanks to the heroic efforts of the Firefox JS and Security teams, we were able to mitigate these vulnerabilities right away.
 However, these mitigations